SONNY-SONNIX/Seville_Capstone_Sentiment_Analyzer_App/readme.md

 Sonny Agorvor-Otchie - otchie.sonny@gmail.com
 Authur Kwaku Gregory - Gregoryarthur98@gmail.com
 David Kwesi Biney -  gyesidavid@gmail.com / gyesibiney@github.com
-Richard Fiagbeti -
+Richard Fiagbeti -  doctaooool@gmail.com
 Pamela Quartey - pcnkquartey@gmail.com

 feel free to reach out to any of the authors  with any questions or feedback!

 ## ✨ Acknowledgments

-We will like to express my gratitude to The Azubi Africa team for their valuable contributions to this project.
+We would like to express our gratitude to The Azubi Africa team for their valuable contributions to this project.

 ## 📞 Contact